 #2.
 Mitla to Hierve el Agua

-When travelling by local transport in Mexico remember to keep your cash, credit cards & other valuables in a money belt such as the money belt with RFID blocking.
+When travelling by local transport in Mexico remember to keep your cash, credit cards & other valuables in a secure money belt at all times.

 However, the ride is amazing once you depart.